USS Higgins (DDG 76) Participates in Valiant Shield 2024

-PHILIPPINE SEA (June 10, 2024) Seaman Ayanna Collins from Moultrie, Georgia, stands lookout on the port bridge wing of the Arleigh Burke-class guided-missile destroyer USS Higgins (DDG 76) while underway in support of Valiant Shield 2024.
+PHILIPPINE SEA (June 10, 2024) Lt.
+David Escalera from Davidsonville, Maryland, stands watch in the combat information center (CIC) of the Arleigh Burke-class guided-missile destroyer USS Higgins (DDG 76) during a training exercise in support of Valiant Shield 2024.
 Exercises such as Valiant Shield allow the Indo-Pacific Command Joint Forces the opportunity to integrate forces from all branches of service and with our allies to conduct precise, lethal, and overwhelming multi-axis, multi-domain effects that demonstrate the strength and versatility of the Joint Force and our commitment to a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Hannah Fry)

 |Date Taken: